lakinduakash/linux-wifi-hotspot/README.md

 **Note: If you have installed the previous version of this project make sure to uninstall it by checking out the previous version (v2.1.1 or below).
 Also you can use `sudo make clean-old` without checking out the previous version.
 After that install the binaries.
 Otherwise your system might leave orphaned binaries and files.**

     git clone https://github.com/lakinduakash/linux-wifi-hotspot
     cd linux-wifi-hotspot

     #build binaries
     make

     #install
     sudo make install

 ## Uninstallation
     sudo make uninstall

 ## Running
-You can run it from the terminal or from the application menu.
+You can launch the GUI by searching for "Wifi Hotspot" in the Application Menu or using the terminal with:

-Run in terminal
- `wihotspot`
+    wihotspot

+## Run on Startup
+The `wihotspot` GUI uses `create_ap` to create and manage access points.
+This service and core logic was originally created by
+[@oblique](http://github.com/oblique), and are now maintained in this repository.

+Start the hotspot service on startup (using your saved configuration) with:

+    systemctl enable create-ap

-Tested with Ubuntu from 16.04 to 20.04.
+### Tested with Ubuntu from 16.04 to 20.04.
 If any issue is found, file an issue on github.

-**credits** - oblique

 ## Contributing
 This project is still new.
 So you can simply open an issue and send a PR.
 Also there are some existing issues.
 Pick one and start contributing.

 ## License
 FreeBSD